Ashwin03042001/safewalk-sensor/README.md

 # SAFEWALK-SENSOR
+#       Project lead: Prof.N.Sudha
+#       Developers: Ashwin.R(B.Tech ECE),Venkatesh(M.Tech AI-DS)
 # Can run in any operating system
-# Better to run in linux mint if not there install linux mint in virtual box
+* Better to run in linux mint if not there install linux mint in virtual box

 # Linux mint installation
 * Refer: https://itsfoss.com/install-linux-mint-in-virtualbox/